SPELLING AT ST LUKE’S

 Pupils in Key Stage Two have two spelling lessons a week.
 They continue to learn more complex spelling rules and conventions following the Purple Mash progressive spelling scheme.
 Each year group follows a Spelling long term plan (see documents below).
 As well as learning rules and patterns, children have opportunities to explore morphology and etymology making links between words, not only to learn spelling patterns, but also to develop their understanding and breadth of new vocabulary.
 For example, when pupils learn the prefix 'sub', they also learn the meaning under or beneath and can then expand their vocabulary to understanding and spelling words such as submarine, submerge and subordinate.

 Although children move away from synthetic phonics teaching in Key Stage Two, phonics very much still underpins our spelling curriculum.
 Teachers continue to encourage pupils to identify phonemes in words in order to help them spell.
 Phase 1 phonics continues through to Year 6 looking at alliteration and rhyme.

-As mentioned in our Phonics and Early Reading Policy, a number of interventions run throughout Key Stage Two to support children who require further support with phonics.
+Children identified as requiring further support have been identified for phonics or spelling additional interventions.
+As mentioned in our Phonics and Early Reading Policy, a number of interventions run throughout Key Stage Two to support children who require further support with phonics or spelling.